paranoid-software/docker-compose-4-rocket/readme.md

 To be able to encrypt/decrypt stored data MongoDB needs a local master key that we call **cookie.monsta** which is located at **api/secrets** and **bridge/secrets** folder.
 This is a ramdom string stored in binary format.

+## RabbitMQ, MongoDB and Elasticsearch

+Rocket depends on this 3 components to work, that is why the docker-compose.yaml includes a service for each of this components, but as you can imagine it is not mandatory that you deploy this services; you can already have one instance of every one of them or any of them.

+In that case you just need to review the settings file to modify the corresponding connection parameters to your already deployed instances and finally modify your docker-compose.yaml file so the optional services to be removed before going up.

 ## Settings files in a nutshell

 ### API Settings

+The API relies on a settings file with the structure and information like the one located at **api/config/settings.json**

+Very important values in this file are those ones related to the connection parameters to MongoDb and Elasticsearch instances.
+They are for default configured to the services deployed by this docker compose but they can be changed to any instance you already have.

 ### Bridge Settings

+The Bridge relies on a settings file with the structure and information like the one located at **bridge/Config/settings.json**

+Very important values in this file are those ones related to the connections parameters to MongoDb and RabbitMQ instances.
+They are for default configured to the services deployed by this docker compose but they can be changed to any instance you already have.

 ### Indexer Settings

+The Bridge relies on a settings file with the structure and information like the one located at **indexer/Config/settings.json**

+Very important values in this file are those ones related to the connections parameters to Elasticsearch and RabbitMQ instances.
+They are for default configured to the services deployed by this docker compose but they can be changed to any instance you already have.